Athletic Mouthguards in Philadelphia, PA and Bryn Mawr, PA

 Mouthguards should be used by anyone who is interested in protecting their teeth.
 You may benefit from a mouthguard if you play contact sports like football, soccer, hockey, basketball, lacrosse, field hockey, or boxing.
 Patients who participate in other physical activities like skateboarding, mountain biking, and gymnastics will also benefit from wearing a mouthguard.

 One of the main reasons we may recommend a mouthguard is bruxism.
 Bruxism or teeth grinding refers to the condition of clenching your teeth tightly and rubbing them against each other.
 Many people may not know they suffer from bruxism because often it happens while you sleep.
 The first person to notice symptoms of bruxism is usually a sleeping partner.
-Dr. Jeremy D. Kay DMD may also notice signs of wear during your routine examination.
+Our dentists may also notice signs of wear during your routine examination.

 Bruxism can lead to serious oral health complications.
 Long-term bruxism can cause severe damage to your enamel.
 You make experience chipped teeth, cracked enamel, tooth wear, gum recession, tooth collapse, and even tooth loss.